 AI Experts’ Calls for a Baruch Plan for AI

-After the Hiroshima bomb of August 1945, over a few frantic months, a broad consensus emerged among top US nuclear scientists about the immense challenge of preventing an arms race and wide proliferation and the feasibility of international controls.
+Over a few frantic months following the Hiroshima Bomb in August 1945, a broad consensus emerged among top US nuclear scientists about the immense challenge of preventing a nuclears arms race and proliferation, as well as the technical and the feasibility of international controls.

-Even more than the bomb, it was their consensus—and their tireless activism, scientific work and ultimate success in convincing US President Truman, his advisors and top officials—that led to the publication of the Acheson-Lilienthal Report, largely written by Oppenheimer, and then the presentation of the Baruch Plan to the UN in June 1946.
+Even more than the Hiroshima Bomb, it was their wide consensus, tireless activism, scientific work - and in particular their ultimate success in convincing US President Truman, his advisors and top officials - that led to the publication of the Acheson-Lilienthal Report, largely written by Robert Oppenheimer.

 In December 2023, Jaan Tallinn suggested the Baruch Plan in a podcast interview as a potential solution to the global governance of AI.